 |

 Helps you see the excesses in your strengths and how this could become a problem.
 Shows how you know you're going into excess and what you can do to manage yourself.

-Kristy Bradish, Executive Director Winnebago Conflict Resolution Center, Oshkosh, WI July, 2004
+Kristy Bradish, Executive Director, retired Winnebago Conflict Resolution Center, Oshkosh, WI August, 2013

+|